Emerging Choreographers Showcase

 Please check this webpage regularly for updates.
 We greatly appreciate your continued support and understanding during this time.

 All parties interested in being considered as a choreographer for the showcase must submit an application here.
 Submissions will be accepted until 11:59pm on March 20th, 2020.

 Selected Dancers may be invited to a call-back at a later date.
 If you have further questions or concerns about the Emerging Choreographers Showcase, check out our FAQs

 More information please contact Justin Clarke

-The rehearsal period for the project will take place from June 12th-July 18, 2016 in Chicago at the Old Town School of Folk Music and Ballet Chicago.
-Performances will be held on Saturday July 18th at the David and Reva Logan Center for the Arts.
+The rehearsal period for the project will take place from June 8-July 17, 2020 in Chicago.
+Performances will be held on Friday July 18 and Saturday July 19, 2020 at the David and Reva Logan Center for the Arts.